mashaBurdo/itechart_test/README.md

 run the following commands.
 That will run Flask application on port 8000 and elasticsearch on port 9200.
 If index "movies" wasn't created it will be created.
 If data about movies weren't transferred from sqlite to elasticsearch they will be transferred (indexer_etl1 container).
+Docker-compose contains Elasticsearch, Flask and script for ETL.

     docker-compose -f flask-etl1-docker-compose.yml build
     docker-compose -f flask-etl1-docker-compose.yml up